Solving Zero-sum Games using Best Response Oracles with Applications to Search Games: Introduction

 We show that for games with an $\alpha$-approximate best response oracle, there are efficient algorithms for finding $\alpha$-optimal strategies for both players.
 By this we mean a mixed strategy for Player I that guarantees a payoff of at least $V^*/\alpha$ and a mixed strategy for Player II that guarantees a payoff of at most $\alpha V^*$, where $V^*$ is the value of the game.

-Our algorithms follow easily from previous work, and our main contribution is the wide range of applications to the field of search games, detailed in Section~\ref{sec:app}.
-The examples we give include known search games with known solutions, known search games with unknown solutions and new search games, all of which we are able to solve efficiently or find approximate solutions for with our algorithms.
+Some of our analysis relies on previous work, as explained in Subsection~\ref{sec:overview}, and our main contribution is the wide range of applications to the field of search games, detailed in Section~\ref{sec:app}.
+The examples we give include known search games with known solutions, known search games with unknown solutions and new search games, all of which can be efficiently solved, either exactly or approximately, using our algorithms.
 We hope that by giving these techniques more prominence, they might be used by others for the purpose of solving search games, or indeed games in other fields.

+We demonstrate the efficacy of our approach experimentally by applying our main algorithm for computing optimal strategies (presented in Section 4) to the game described in Subsection \ref{sec:boxes}.
+We show it performs favorably relative to a comparable algorithm of~\cite{FS99,FS96}.